 They did an ultrasound to confirm the age of the baby and make sure the baby was growing properly despite the malnutrition.
-She was doing just fine!
 At 16 weeks she was the perfect size for her age, and you’d never know there was such a fight going on on the outside.

 I stared blankly at the ultrasound monitor, unable to feel even the tiniest bit of connection to this baby.
 I wanted to feel connected.
 It would make the fight easier.

 Around day seven a doctor came in and asked if we’d tried TPN (total parenteral nutrition is basically a thick liquid “food” that’s fed directly into the bloodstream) and steroids.
-I said no. He said we needed to try those next then.
-They both carried pretty major risks, but at this point, they were just concerned about keeping the baby and me alive.
-I just wanted anything that would help.
+I said no. He decided we needed to try those next.

-A couple of hours later I was all hooked up, and by the second IV dose of steroids, I felt human.
+A few hours later as I received the second IV dose of steroids, I felt human.
 I could feel.
-Days 8 and nine we tried eating food, and I could keep some things down for longer, but they wouldn’t discharge me until I’d kept food down for a day.
+Days eight and nine I tried eating, and I could keep some things down for longer, but they wouldn’t discharge me until I’d kept food down for a day.
 That day came on day 10 or 11, and I got to go home on my normal med cocktail and a steroid taper.
 I had hope.
 After months of being unable to eat or drink anything, we had made it.

 We hadn’t made it.

-The steroid wore off, and I was back to being sick all the time again.
+The steroid wore off, and I was right back where we started.
 Thankfully we’d worked it out that I could keep my PICC line when I was discharged as long as I went to the infusion clinic once a week to have it cleaned and redressed.
-That wasn’t a problem since I only made it four days at home after the hospitalization before the trips to the infusion clinic resumed.
-I was there anyways.

 Because I had so much anxiety over needles at that point, I only went back to the infusion clinic a handful of times once the line was pulled.